 Encourage their hobbies

 There are lots of options when it comes to decorating your child’s room with a theme in mind.
-If your child loves ballet, investing in a wallpaper and bed set with a ballet shoe print can be enough to pique their interest and make bedtime more fun.
+If your child loves ballet, investing in a wallpaper and bed set with a ballet shoe print to pique their interest and make bedtime more fun.

 Get creative with mood boards

-Mood boards and collages are a beautiful addition to any household and a perfect way to add a personal touch to a room.
-Inspire your child to create their own moodboard in their bedroom with magazine clippings of images they feel drawn to, photographs of the family and even their own drawings and paintings.
+Mood boards and collages are a beautiful addition to any household.
+They are also the perfect way to add a personal touch to a room.
+Inspire your child to create their own moodboard in their bedroom.
+They can use magazine clippings of images they feel drawn to, photographs of the family and even their own drawings and paintings.

 If your child is happy with the outcome of their mood board, they can continue to add to it whenever they make something something in school or find a photo they like.
 This can strengthen their creative mind, and give them a feeling of pride around being in control of the aesthetics of their bedroom.

 Children’s learning shouldn’t stop in the classroom.
 They should be constantly developing new skills and learning about the world.
 Make their bedroom a place that sparks their imagination by incorporating some subtle educational details.
 Examples of this could be a solar system print wallpaper and colourful alphabet posters.
 You could also add play mat’s featuring a map of the world and incorporating a small desk into the bedroom with educational books or games nearby.
 These simple ways boost learning through play, and might even be an incentive to get their homework done!

 Do you have any other helpful tips on how to transform your child’s room into a creative space?
 Let us know in the comments below!